sketch204/ActivityIndicators/README.md

 - `Pulse`
 - `Radar`

 Each indicator also takes in an optional `color` parameter of type `Color` at the end its initializer.
 This is used to specify the color of the indicator.
-The default value of this parameter is the primary color.
-The only exception to this is the `Pulse` type which cannot use non-opaque colors and instead uses the label color of your platform.
+The default value of this parameter is the primary label color.
+The only exception to this is the `Pulse` type which cannot use transparent colors and instead uses the non-opaque label color of your platform.

-This snippet creates an indicator with the `Pulse` animation colored red.
+As another example, this snippet below creates an indicator with the `Pulse` animation colored red.
 ``` Swift
 Indicator.Pulse(isAnimating: isAnimating, color: .red)
 ```